-SENSITIVE NATURAL AREAS
+DEVELOPMENTALLY SENSITIVE AREAS

-Sensitive natural areas encompass various resources in the County, such as floodplains, steep slopes, karst terrain, and agricultural areas.
-This section describes the importance of these sensitive natural areas to Frederick County.
+Natural developmentally sensitive areas encompass various resources in the County, such as floodplains, steep slopes, karst terrain, and agricultural areas.
+This section describes the importance of these sensitive natural areas to Frederick County, and the need for protecting them.
 These resources are further identified and integrated into the small area land use plans contained within the Comprehensive Policy Plan.
+Development consistent with those small area plans should recognize these sensitive natural areas strive to preserve and protect them.